shekibobo/astro-subframe-organizer/README.md

 ## Disclaimer

-I make no claims about the reliability of this script under your circumstances.
+I make no claims about the reliability of Astro Subframe Organizer under your circumstances.
 Please test and verify the code and the conditions you will run this script through before running it on your data.
 Dry runs are your friend.
-If you are modifying the script to work for your data, you can use `puts file.inspect` to get a good look at how the script parsed your file names. **I am not responsible for lost or corrupted data or damaged devices resulting from the use of this script**, although under my specific conditions it has been working very well.
-Just be careful, make backups, test things out before you rely on this fully.
+While Astro Subframe Organizer is relatively well tested, it may behave unexpectedly if your data capture is significantly different from mine. **I am not responsible for lost or corrupted data or damaged devices resulting from the use of this Astro Subframe Organizer**.
+Just be careful, **make backups**, test things out before you fully rely on any part of this tool.
+If you find an issue while using this tool, please report it on the [issue tracker](https://github.com/shekibobo/astro-subframe-organizer/issues).

 Clear skies!